Let me guess…

 Not take a break, not go for walk, not get some sleep.
 All of that is fine and good for a simple case of boredom, but the real cause of writer’s block is you’re holding on too tight.

-You need to loosen up.
-You need to go a little crazy.
+You need to loosen up and go a little crazy.
 You need to let the goofy side of you out for a little while and get your creative juices flowing again.

-Whether you’ve 10 readers or 10,000, thinking about them makes writing a post daunting.
+Whether you’ve just started a blog and have 10 readers or have been blogging a long while and have 10,000, thinking about them makes writing a post daunting.

 So, forget about your readers.
 Instead, create an imaginary friend.